New! Recyclopedia: Find out how to dispose of anything!

 Compost organisms need a moist environment.
 The pile should be as damp as a wrung-out sponge, but not dripping wet.
 Make sure leaves are damp when you add them to the compost pile because they will not break down if they are dry.
 Since moisture evaporates as the pile heats up (a sign of active composting), let rain and snow replace it, or add water during dry spells.
 A cover helps retain moisture in hot weather.

-There are two companies that provide weekly curbside composting services in Tyngsborough:
+There are three companies that provide weekly curbside composting services in Tyngsborough:

 Hazardous Material Disposal